On Lerch's formula for the Fermat quotient: Supplementary Notations

-The function $s{'''}(k, N)$ (\ref{eq:sTriplePrime}) is not central to our argument, and we state without proof what are almost certainly the only results for it that can be expressed solely in terms of Fermat quotients:
+The function $s{'''}(k, N)$ (\ref{eq:sTriplePrime}) is not central to our argument, and for now we state without proof the only results for it that can be expressed solely in terms of Fermat quotients:

-All of these have obvious relevance to Lehmer's problem.
-For an interesting variation mod $p^3$ see Zhi-Hong Sun (\cite{ZHSun2008}, p.
-288).
+All of these have obvious relevance to Lehmer's problem (see section \ref{Lehmersproblem} below).
+For some variations on $s{'''}(0, 2)$ and $s{'''}(1, 2)$ mod $p^3$ see Zhi-Hong Sun (\cite{ZHSun2008}, p.\ 288).